alphagw/vaet/README.md

 # aenett
-aenet package  tools
+aenet package  tools .

-This tools used to connect aenet and VASP files
+This tools used to connect aenet and VASP.

 1. Running MD，you can get XDATCAR and OUTCAR